-l, the undersigned (1) (1) insert full name
+I, the undersigned (1) (1) insert full name

 of (2) (2) insert address

-in the State of New Se outh Wales, do solemnly and sincerely declare tha t:
+in the State of New So outh Wales, do solemnly and sincerely declare that:

-l am (3) (3) insert relationship, if
+I am (3) (3) insert relationship, if

-any, to person inquired
+any, to person inquired about

-about

-I seek to know whethe er (4) (4) insert name
+I seek to know whether er (4) (4) insert name

 is on the public registe er of (5) (5) Applicant to describe

-ie en lite passe region er of (9) the relevant public
+the relevant public public register

-public register

-The purpose for which h I seek this information is (6) (6) insert purpose for seeking information
+The purpose for which n I seek this information is (6) (6) insert purpose for

-·
+seeking information

-The purpose for which (7) insert purpose
+The purpose for which n the information is required is to (7) (7) insert purpose

-And I make this solemn declaration conscientiously believing the same to be true and by virtue of the Oaths Act 1994.
+And I make this sole by virtue of the Oath emn declaration conscientiously believing the same as Act 1994. to be true and

 Signature of Applicant

 Declared at:

 in the said State this day of 20

 in the presence of

 Name of Justice of the Peace/Solicitor

 Who certifies that:

-I saw the face of the declarant/deponent OR I did not see the face of the declarant/deponent because he/she was wearing a face covering, but I am satisfied that he/she had a special justification for not removing it, and
+I saw the face of the declarant/deponent OR I did not see the face of the declarant/deponent becaus

+face covering, but I am satisfied that he/she had a spec removing it, and ial justification for not

-2. have known the person for at least 12 months OR
+2. I have known the person for at least 12 months OR

-confirmed the person's identity with
+I confirmed the person's identity with

-[describe identification document relied on]
+[

-Signature of Justice of the Peace/Solicitor to be printed
+Signature of Justice of the Peace/Solicitor to be printed 1